Updated: Aug 28, 2021

 The whole reason Apostles and Prophets spoke in unclear terms was they were speaking the Word of God.
-When people say “Speaking in tongues,” that means speaking the Word of God, which are only understandable by those fluent in the language of God.
-To understand the Word of God you have to be married to God and that means having all your filthy sins washed clean by the baptism of the Holy Spirit (not water is harmed in that process).
-Once squeaky clean, one is able to be reborn as the Son of God – Jesus Christ – and with the accompanying Mind of Christ, one is then capable of understanding clearly what was written.
+When people say “Speaking in tongues,” that means speaking the Word of God, with those words only understandable by those fluent in the language of God.
+To understand the Word of God you have to be married to God; and, that means having all your filthy sins washed clean by the baptism of the Holy Spirit (no water is harmed in that process).
+Once squeaky clean, one is able to be reborn as the Son of God – Jesus Christ.
+Once possessing the accompanying Mind of Christ, one is then capable of understanding clearly what was written.

 Now, here is this week’s Paul breakdown.
 You will notice that the reading begins with chapter one, and then it hops and skips to chapter two, making it seem to be a natural fit because “angels” is a word that appears in both chapters, appearing to be a link between the two.
 Keep in mind there is God reasoning behind two chapters having been written; but such cut and paste, focused on a repeated word, still bears divine intent.

 1. In many portions and in many ways , long ago the [one] God having spoken to the fathers in the prophets ,